 - Nuts (almonds, cashews, walnuts, pistachios)

-- Precooked rice packets and canned tomatoes (can eat room temperature or heat by putting rice packet in hot water; the liquid from the tomatoes will loosen up the rice; can add salsa, beans, etc.)
+- Precooked rice packets, canned tomatoes, canned beans, and salsa (can eat room temperature or heat by putting rice packet in hot water; the liquid from the tomatoes will loosen up the rice; can add salsa, beans, etc.)

 - Dried fruit